Z-odiaq/ChatBat/README.md

 # ChatBat
-Fast, light, minimized, complete and performant Chat UI for React Native
+Fast, light, minimized, complete and performant chat UI Library for React Native

 # Inspiration:
-Defiantly the horrible performance of the mainstream libraries.
+Definitely the horrible performance of the mainstream libraries.
 ChatBat is focused on delivering bloat-free, minimum yet complete chat UI experience with almost just native libraries.

 # Features: